gmboowa/rMAP-2.0/README.md

 ### Container pinning

-rMAP-2.0 relies on Docker images to standardize tool versions and ensure consistent outputs.
+rMAP-2.0 relies on Docker images to standardize tool versions & ensure consistent outputs.
 For best reproducibility:
 - Prefer pinned tags (avoid `latest` when possible)
 - Keep the “Tools used (with Docker images)” table aligned to the current release
 - Record for each run:
   - GitHub Release tag (e.g., `vX.Y.Z`)
-  - container tags and ideally digests
+  - container tags
   - database snapshot version (Zenodo record/version or local rebuild date)

 Capture image digests used in a run: